Interpreting the Electron EDM Constraint: Interpreting the EDM constraint: the big picture

 An example of a one-loop EDM in SUSY theories is shown in Figure~\ref{fig:oneloopEDM}.
 The right diagram is explicitly proportional to the electron Yukawa while the left diagram is not.
 However, depending on the proportionality of the $A$-term to $y_e$, this contribution is classified into the spurion scenario or the other scenarios.
 These diagrams illustrate an important general point: one-loop diagrams for the EDM will generally contain {\em some new particle with lepton quantum numbers}, like the electron superpartner appearing in this diagram.
 If all new particles with lepton quantum numbers are heavy, there may be no important one-loop diagrams contributing to the EDM, and the most important contributions may arise at two loops.

 A two-loop electron EDM can arise from the Barr-Zee type diagrams \cite{Barr:1990vd}, from similar diagrams induced by the $W$ boson EDM \cite{Atwood:1990cm}, or from rainbow diagrams \cite{Yamanaka:2012ia}.
 They are all proportional to the electron Yukawa coupling and classified into the spurion approach.
 The two-loop EDM can also arise from RGE running induced by $q{\bar u}\ell {\bar e}$-type operators arising from a one-loop box diagram \cite{Alonso:2013hga} which provides an example of the radiative stability approach as we will study in detail later.
+An example of a two-loop EDM in SUSY theories is shown in Figure~\ref{fig:twoloopEDM}.